TvBreukelen/fnpdbservices/fnpdbc-dbconvert/readme.txt

 -----------
 Minimum Java version is now set to Java 11
-Added support for Microsoft SQL Server databases Switching the database or table has been improved.
+Added support for Microsoft SQL Server databases
+Added international languages support for exporting to Handbase and xBase databases Switching the database or table has been improved.
 Option to manually change the viewer content has been removed, due to high memory consumption.